-Although VLS will make every effort to maintain confidentiality with respect to reported sexual assault, this confidentiality is not absolute.
-Where criminal conduct has occurred, or where the health and/or safety of others in the community may be in danger, it may be necessary for VLS to take appropriate steps to protect the safety of its students and employees, including the person who has reported the assault.
-Please do not be discouraged to come forward: your reporting of a sexual incident may help prevent other assaults, and information will be shared only to the extent necessary to protect our community's safety.
+Confidentiality is not absolute, however.
+Where criminal conduct has occurred, or where the health and/or safety of others in the community may be in danger, it may be necessary for VLS to take appropriate steps to protect the safety of its students and employees, including the person who has reported the misconduct.
+Please do not be discouraged to come forward: your reporting of misconduct covered by this policy may help prevent other misconduct, and information will be shared only to the extent necessary to protect our community's safety and facilitate investigations and adjudications.